 Working in the latter of the two stores was Anekdoten’s singer/guitarist/composer Nicklas Barker.
 It wasn’t long before we struck up a friendship that led to Nicklas asking me in to the studio to play some guitar on a track on their almost completed album Until All The Ghosts Are Gone.
 I obliged and the session went well.
 Before I knew it, we were talking about the possibility of expanding Anekdoten’s sound to two guitars and consequently I met the rest of the band: Peter Nordins on drums, Jan Erik Liljeström on bass/vocals/lyrics and cellist and mellotron player Anna Sofi Dahlberg.

 Nicklas began to send me songs, songs that we would potentially play in a live set.
 He said “have a play around with these see what you can pick up”.
 It wasn’t long before I got back to him and told him that I had no idea what he was doing on the guitars, what the notes were, what the chords were, and what the timing was.
 To my amazement his response was to sit me down and painstakingly go through every little nuance and teach me all the parts – it took months.
 As I was still learning these songs the band flew to Canada to play, I wasn’t ready, but on the 30 July 2015 I was and I flew with the band to Germany to play my first show at the Burg Herzberg Festival, near Frankfurt.
 We were last on, it was one in the morning, my fingers were cold but I did it and I had played my first show with this legendary Swedish Progressive Rock band.
-I might add that I left for Stockholm the next day – that day Olivia, my future wife would arrive at the festival as tour manager for another band.
-What would have happened if I’d have met her then, a year before we actually met?
+I might add that I left for Stockholm the next day – that day Olivia, my future wife, would arrive at the festival as tour manager for another band.
+We missed each other by a day, a year before we actually met.

 We rehearsed more and I started to fit more in to the band, playing guitar and percussion, usually because the songs were so complex it was hard to learn them quick enough for upcoming gigs.
 We played in Sweden and Norway (I think) and soon the news came that we were on our way to Japan with another legendary Swedish band, Änglagård, for a sold out show in Tokyo.